Heather Dubrow

-Heather Dubrow (born January 5, 1969) is an American actress and television personality.
-She portrayed Lydia DeLucca in the television series That's Life in 2000 and starred in the reality television series The Real Housewives of Orange County from 2012 to 2016, rejoining the show in 2021.
-She married in 1999; she was known by her full birth name, Heather Paige Kent, from 2001 to 2012.
+Heather Paige Dubrow (née Kent; born January 5, 1969) is an American actress and television personality.
+She is best known as a cast member of the Bravo reality television series The Real Housewives of Orange County, starring in nine seasons since her introduction in 2012.
+Her acting credits include her portrayal of Lydia DeLucca on the CBS television series That's Life from 2000 through 2002.

 Career

 Dubrow was born in the Bronx and grew up in Chappaqua, New York.
 She is a fifth-generation American of Jewish ancestry (from Germany, Hungary, and Poland).
-In 1990 she graduated from Syracuse University with a Bachelor of Fine Arts Degree.
+In 1990, she graduated from Syracuse University with a Bachelor of Fine Arts Degree.
+While at Syracuse, Dubrow joined the Omega chapter of Sigma Delta Tau.

-Heather joined The Real Housewives of Orange County in Season 7 and left the series after Season 11.
-Dubrow rejoined the cast in 2021 for its 16th season, and is returning for the show’s upcoming 17th season.
-In June 2020, it was announced Dubrow alongside her husband Terry, would host and executive produce The Seven Year Stitch for E!.
+Heather joined The Real Housewives of Orange County in season 7 and left the series after season 11.
+Dubrow rejoined the cast in 2021 for its 16th season, returned for the show's 17th season, 18th season and 19th season.
+In June 2020, it was announced Dubrow alongside her husband, Terry, would host and executive produce The Seven Year Stitch for E!.

 Personal life

-Heather Dubrow is a member of Sigma Delta Tau Omega Syracuse University chapter.

 In 1999, Dubrow married plastic surgeon Terry Dubrow.
-They live in Orange County, California and have four children.
+They live in Orange County, California, and Los Angeles, California.
+They have four children.